Estimated reading time: 9 minutes

 In other words, you wouldn’t share the same Meme on every social channel at the same time, would you?

 To clarify further, say that you have a Facebook event to push.
 You’ll probably share the event publically on Facebook and then create a few reminders that you’ll share with that same audience through the week at different times.
 Now let’s say you also have an Instagram or Twitter account.
 On Instagram (IG), the live feeds are very different from Facebook (FB), and you can’t share (clickable) links in an actual IG post.
 (IG profiles allow for one clickable link, and it’s in your bio.)

 Here are two examples of how could you promote an event on IG:

 - Create an IG-friendly image for the event, and add a blurb and some relevant #’s!
-(You don’t have to add yourself in the picture, but it helps to personify your brand better.)
+(You don’t have to add yourself to the picture, but it helps personify your brand better.)

-Another example: I noted one similarity between IG and Twitter below.
-You’ll notice a few differences on how one of the networks utilizes character count and hashtags differently.
-To keep things simple I’ve noted the different points on a bulleted list.
-Please note, these aren’t the only differences between the two networks!
+Another example: In the below list, you’ll notice a few differences in how each network utilizes character count and hashtags.
+Please note, those aren’t the only differences between the two social networks!
 (Here’s a link to more info on the different social networks and how to choose one.)

 Twitter vs. IG